| Number of wards I have data from, by week | |

 Conclusion

 That’s all for now.
 We’re starting to see the fifth batch pick up in popularity a little bit, which is exciting.
-I expect it’ll slump a little bit as we enter Thanksgiving (in the US) and Christmas season, but for another week or two, we might see some more fifth-batch hymns.
-I can’t wait to see what happens in the next few weeks.
+I expect we’ll see Christmas affect things quite a bit, and then I think we’re due for another batch in January.